 The Pyramid Model is designed to provide strategies for encouraging healthy social-emotional development and a strong foundation for all children, with increasing levels of support for children who need additional interventions.

-The Pyramid Model’s blue tier focuses on building nurturing and responsive relationships, because research demonstrates that supportive, responsive relationships between adults and children are an essential component of healthy development.
+The Pyramid Model’s tier 1 focuses on building nurturing and responsive relationships, because research demonstrates that supportive, responsive relationships between adults and children are an essential component of healthy development.
 This tier also promotes high-quality, supportive environments by evaluating how the child’s environment is set up, the presence of predictable routines and visual schedules, and the use of appropriate transitions between activities.
 These are universal supports that should be available to all children.

-The green tier of the Pyramid Model centers on systematic approaches to teaching social skills, including how to appropriately enter play, share with others, take turns, name and manage the emotions of yourself and others, and solve conflicts.
+Tier 2 of the Pyramid Model centers on systematic approaches to teaching social skills, including how to appropriately enter play, share with others, take turns, name and manage the emotions of yourself and others, and solve conflicts.
 The skills in this tier are both targeted to some children with greater needs and available to all children.

 What does it mean for parents?